eolementhe/guide/guide.md

 ![workflow-collaborative-subtitle](images/workflow-collaborative-subtitle.png)

 Once the workflow is paused, users in the recipient email list will be notified by email.
-They will receive the link to connect to the file library and to check the result of the previous block (here a Speech to text block).
-In this example they will just have to correct the subtitles file `.srt`.
-Once the corrections have been made, one of the users can simply  click on `Validate file and continue workflow`to make the workflow continue or click on `Stop workflow for this file` to abort the execution of the workflow (in `File library`on the file paused).
+They will receive the link to connect to the `File library` and to check the result of the previous block (here a Speech to text block).
+In this example they will just have to modify the subtitles file `.srt`.
+Once the modification have been made, one of the user can simply  click on `Validate file and continue workflow`to make the workflow continue or click on `Stop workflow for this file` to abort the execution of the workflow (in `File library`on the file paused).

 </details>